muammar/mkchromecast/README.md

 this issue.
 In the meantime, you may try [creating the standalone app](https://github.com/muammar/mkchromecast/wiki/Mac-standalone-app) by yourself, or launch **mkchromecast** with the `-t` option from the terminal.

+##### Linux

+When using `parec` and `lame` encoder, the delay between audio played and listened can be up to 8 seconds.
+I suggest you to use something different than mp3.

 TODO
 ----